-Epson develops and trains its employees in line with a Human Resources Development Policy established in 1996.
-The policy states that Epson will "...support employees who have aspirations for self-actualization, to connect all the companies in the Epson Group with people, and to nurture employees so that both corporate and individual objectives are met."
+Epson develops and trains its human resources in line with a Human Resources Development Policy established in 1996 that designates talented people as a precious management resource.
+We assist employees so that they can achieve their dreams of self-fulfillment, and we develop people who connect and support all the companies in the Epson Group.
 We provide training so that our people understand their roles and what is expected of them as members of the Epson team.
 Training enables them to work and communicate effectively, solve problems and achieve goals, and experience personal and professional growth.

-In addition, we provide ongoing training for new employees, young staff (known as grade C employees) and senior staff.
-This takes the form of group training for each grade and various open-type training.
+In addition, we provide ongoing training for new employees, young staff, and senior staff.
+This takes the form of group training for each grade, and various open-type training.
 The training is intended to develop people who will fulfill roles as future middle managers.

 Practicing Off-the-Job Training on the Job

 A feature of human resource development at Epson is that we provide level-based group training at every juncture along the career path, from entry level jobs through management, and give employees a chance to put into practice on the job the knowledge they acquire.

 After completing group training, new hires undergo a one-year practicum.
 Other employees who complete other group trainings undergo a three-month practicum.
 During the practicum, employees prepare action plans based on what they learned and put these plans into action on the job under the supervision of their supervisors, thus enhancing their ability to use the knowledge and skills they learned during training, in their actual jobs.

 Epson has used a management by objectives systems for more than 30 years.
 Managers and their subordinates work together to set objectives that they can both agree on.
 Progress toward the objectives is periodically reviewed, end results are evaluated, and new, higher objectives are set.
 The management by objectives system is itself an on-the-job human resource training system.
 It is a win-win development cycle in which individual growth leads to the growth of the organization and the company.